2.3 Critical Issues in GenAI

 Take Action:

-- Have conversations on the ethical development of genAI tools and encourage your organization to work with genAI development companies that exercise ethical oversight in their upgrading process.
+• Have conversations on the ethical development of genAI models and encourage your organization to work with genAI development companies that exercise ethical oversight in their upgrading process.

 Privacy and Safety

-GenAI companies collect personal information from the time that a user visits their site through to their completion of using their services.
+GenAI companies collect personal information from the time that a user visits their site until they leave it.
 At minimum, account data includes enough information to associate the individual with their account to login (this is usually name and email address).
 Sometimes setting up accounts includes providing additional demographic data that is either optional or mandatory.
 For services that require payment, the payment information directly associates the individual based on how they pay with the account and associated content making it harder to anonymize or alias the individual.

 Types of Personal Data Collected by GenAI